Fedihosting-Foundation-Forks/fep/fep/8b32/fep-8b32.md

 The resulting proof is added to the original JSON object under the key `proof`.
 Objects MAY contain multiple proofs.

 The list of attributes used in integrity proof is defined in *Data Integrity* specification, section [2.1 Proofs](https://w3c.github.io/vc-data-integrity/#proofs).
 The proof type SHOULD be `DataIntegrityProof`, as specified in section [3.1 DataIntegrityProof](https://w3c.github.io/vc-data-integrity/#dataintegrityproof).
-The value of `verificationMethod` attribute SHOULD be an URL of actor's public key or a [DID][DIDs] associated with an actor.
 The value of `proofPurpose` attribute MUST be `assertionMethod`.

+The value of the `verificationMethod` attribute of the proof can be an URL of a public key or a [DID][DIDs].
+The [controller document](https://w3c.github.io/vc-data-integrity/#controller-documents) where verification method is expressed MUST be an actor object or another document that can be provably associated with an [ActivityPub] actor (e.g. a [DID][DIDs] document).

 ### Proof verification

-The recipient of activity SHOULD perform proof verification if it contains integrity proofs.
+Recipients of an object SHOULD perform proof verification if it contains integrity proofs.
 Verification process MUST follow the *Data Integrity* specification, section [4.5 Verify Proof](https://w3c.github.io/vc-data-integrity/#verify-proof).
-It starts with the removal of a `proof` value from the JSON object.
+It starts with the removal of the `proof` value from the JSON object.
+Then verification method is retrieved from the controller document as described in section [4.7 Retrieve Verification Method](https://w3c.github.io/vc-data-integrity/#retrieve-verification-method).
 Then the object is canonicalized, hashed and signature verification is performed according to the parameters specified in the proof.

 If both HTTP signature and integrity proof are used, the integrity proof MUST be given precedence over HTTP signature.
 The HTTP signature MAY be dismissed.